canhtvee/firebase-chat-app/README.md

 # firebase-chat-app
 Apply clean architecture for firebase chat app<br/>
-Using coroutine for firebase services<br/>
+Using coroutine to wrap firebase services to keep a transparent data flow<br/>